 The State Center’s initial Board of Directors was formed by Kevin, James Tierney (former Attorney General of Maine), and Beth Farmer (former New York Assistant Attorney General).
 It was soon to be expanded to include Shirley Sarna (former New York Consumer Protection Bureau Chief).
 Stephen Houck, former Chief of New York’s Antitrust Bureau, was retained as the initial Executive Director.
 Prentiss Cox (former Minnesota Consumer Protection Chief) joined the Board in 2011.

-Current Board members are Kevin O’Connor, Cynthia Coffman, Patricia “Trish” Conners, Tom Greene, Mihir Kshirsagar, Tam Ormiston, John Pitts, and Greg Zoeller, and their biographical information is available.
+Current Board members are Kevin O’Connor, Cynthia Coffman, Patricia “Trish” Conners, Tom Greene, Mihir Kshirsagar, Tom Miller, Tam Ormiston, John Pitts, and Greg Zoeller, and their biographical information is available.
 In 2020 long-time executive director Steve Houck stepped down and was replaced by Anne Schneider, former Antitrust Counsel for the Missouri Attorney General’s Office.
-Through the State Center’s first 15 years, Steve skillfully guided its work, developing most of its programs and initiatives.
+Emily Myers took over as Executive Director in mid-2024.

 From its beginning, the State Center embraced a collaborative approach to working with the State Attorneys General and their staff and with the National Association of Attorneys General, federal agencies and other organizations, often co-sponsoring training events and supplementing existing programs.
 Thus, the State Center has sponsored and co-sponsored regional conferences for consumer protection enforcement staff, negotiation skills training, and the Antitrust Boot Camp.
 The State Center has facilitated collaboration and training at all levels of attorneys general’s offices.